-For some, choosing the right phone technicians and telcos can be a guessing game.
+For some, choosing the best phone technicians and telcos can be a guessing game.
 After all, there are so many options out there.
 Whether you need a new phone system, a simple change to your existing phone system (like purchasing a low-cost ATA device to make your existing system NBN compatible), new VOIP services or phone system advice, this post is designed to help you better understand your options.

-What Makes Phone Technicians & Telcos Great
+What Makes Phone Technicians & Telcos Great?

 - Is the services provided free of unnecessary lock-in contracts?